jcolag/entropy-arbitrage/2025-10-30-emergence.md

  > **CONDUCTOR**: Tickets!
 Tickets please.
 Please have your tickets ready.
 Thank you, sir.
 Thank you, madam.
 Thank you.
 Thank you, sir.
 Tickets please.

-Probably not, but you might recognize the conductor as [David Huddleston](https://en.wikipedia.org/wiki/David_Huddleston), who made the rounds for decades...
+Probably not, but you might recognize the conductor as {% wiki David_Huddleston|David Huddleston|en %}, who made the rounds for decades...

  > **DATA**: Unlikely as it may sound, I believe that the *Enterprise* may be forming an intelligence.